ettomatic/ashikawa-core/CONTRIBUTING.md

 3. Write an acceptance test: Describe what you want to do (our integration tests touch the database)
 4. Implement it: Write a unit test, check that it fails, make the test pass – repeat (our unit tests don't touch the database)
 5. Write documentation for it.
-6. Check with `rake` that everything is fine and send the pull request to the `development` branch :)
+6. Check with `bundle exec rake` that everything is fine and send the pull request to the `development` branch :)

 ## How to get started developing